+Did you know the entire pea plant is edible and delicious?
 Peas are one of the earliest vegetables you can sow in the garden.
-But if you don't have the patience to wait until they they fill out to start eating them, you're in luck.
-You can enjoy a harvest of pea tendrils and tender pea shoots, long before your actual peas mature.
+It can take up to 3 months for peas to mature, so if you do not have the patience, you can enjoy a harvest of pea tendrils and tender pea shoots long before your actual peas mature.

 Since pea plants fade in warm weather, timing is an issue in getting a good crop of peas.
-Harvesting and eating some of the young pea shoots and tendrils is a great way to extend your pea growing season.
-Pea shoots and tendrils may look exotic or sophisticated, but even gardeners who can’t grow peas to maturity can grow pea shoots and tendrils.
+Harvesting and eating some of the young pea shoots and tendrils are great ways to extend your pea growing season.
+Pea shoots and tendrils may look exotic or sophisticated, but even gardeners who cannot grow peas to maturity can grow pea shoots and tendrils.

-After that, you can continue harvesting the top 2- 6 inches of the pea plants every 3 - 4 weeks.
-You can harvest shoots, leaves and tendrils, as well as any flowers or buds that may have formed.
+After that, you can continue harvesting the top 2- to 6-inches of the pea plants every three to four weeks.
+You can harvest shoots, leaves, and tendrils, as well as any flowers or buds that may have formed.

-Eventually you’ll notice the shoots aren’t as tender as they were earlier in the season and the flavor will start to turn bitter.
-Stop harvesting at that point.
+Eventually, you will notice the shoots are not as tender as they were earlier in the season and the flavor will start to turn bitter.
+This means it's time to stop harvesting.
 If the weather stays cool, you may get pea pods forming on these plants.
 However, chances are good the pea season will be over before that happens.

-Some gardeners content that leaving the plants to grow and trimming them back to about 4 inches in late July will result in a new harvest of pea shoots and tendrils in the fall, but you can't rely on that happening.
+Some gardeners contend that leaving the plants to grow and trimming them back to about 4 inches in late July will result in a new harvest of pea shoots and tendrils in the fall, but you cannot rely on that happening.
+It is more likely that the plants will succumb to the dry heat or insects before then.
 If you want a fall harvest, you will need to reseed at the end of the summer and hope for a long, cool fall.

 Pea Varieties Good for Shoots and Tendrils